elleneee/Daily-Necessities-Tracking-App/README.md

 Try it online: [DailyTack](https://dailytrack-a5348.web.app)

 ### How to run
-Clone the project and run commands below in the directory.
 * `npm install`
 * `npm run dev`

+Clone the project and run commands in the directory.
 Open http://localhost:5173/ to view it in your broswer.

 ## Design document